LambdAurora/lambdaurora.github.io/src/tutorials/modding/minecraft/1_intro.md

 you should get an IDE (Integrated Development Environment), this will improve greatly your programming experience.
 IDEs commonly used by the community are:

-- [Intellij IDEA](https://www.jetbrains.com/idea/), this is the most popular IDE in the community;
+- [Intellij IDEA](https://www.jetbrains.com/idea/), this is the most popular IDE in the community, also worth to mention the [Minecraft Development][mcdev] plugin which improves Minecraft modding wiht this IDE;
 - [VSCode](https://code.visualstudio.com/);
 - [Eclipse](https://www.eclipse.org/), an IDE that has fallen out of popularity lately.